ojsef39/opsops/Readme.md

 ```

 This will generate a new age key pair and store the private key securely in your 1Password vault.
+Afterwards you have to add the public key manually to the .sops.yaml you created in the previous step

 ### 2. Initialize OpSOPS in your project